MetaMask/metamask-docs/wallet/connect/3rd-party-libraries/wagmi.md

 #### Infura API key

-In order to provide a better mobile user experience, you must specify the [`infuraAPIKey`](../../reference/sdk-js-options.md#infuraapikey) option to [make read-only requests](../../how-to/make-read-only-requests.md) using the Infura API.
+In order to provide a better mobile user experience, you should specify the [`infuraAPIKey`](../../reference/sdk-js-options.md#infuraapikey) option to [make read-only requests](../../how-to/make-read-only-requests.md) using the Infura API.

 ## Benefits of using the Infura API with Wagmi